atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 ### Set up your environment.

 Each atSign has its own set of keys that are "cut" with at\_activate.
 This will cut the keys for the atSign and place them in `~/.atsign/keys`.
-But each machine you want run sshnpd on also needs these atKeys file.
-So we need to have a way to get them to each device.
-It is possible to ssh/scp them but that becomes very cumbersome at scale.
-Instead we encrypt the keys with AES256 and place them on a webserver.
-When the install script is run it knows bot the URL and the encryption password and can pull the atKeys file to the right place.
+Each machine requires the atKeys file to run sshnpd, so, we need to have a way to get them to each device.
+It is possible to ssh/scp them, but that becomes very cumbersome at scale.
+Instead, we encrypt the keys with AES256 and place them on a webserver.
+When the install script is run, it knows both the URL and the encryption password and can pull the atKeys file to the right place.

-The steps are to get the atKeys file as normal using at\_activate then encrypt them using a command like this:
+The steps are to (1) get the atKeys file as normal using at\_activate, then (2) encrypt them using a command like this:

 ```
 mkdir enckeys